dagss/cmbcr/README.md

 ## Setup

-cmbcr depends on Libsharp and OpenBLAS.
-See the config subdirectory and create a configuration that matches your system.
+cmbcr depends on Libsharp, OpenBLAS, Cython, Python, NumPy, SciPy, healpy, matplotlib, joblib, and possible other Python libraries.
+See the confi subdirectory and create a configuration that matches your system.
 Then:

 ```
 make CONFIG=yourconfig